-When it comes to graduate incomes, the National Graduates Survey shows that two and five years after graduation, the median bachelor's graduate has an annual income of \$47,900 and \$59,800, respectively, while for college diploma graduates the equivalent figures are \$38,200 and \$43,300 (see Figures 6.8 and 6.9).
-However, there is some significant provincial variation across Canada.
-Among Bachelor's degree holders, graduates from the three "oil" provinces of Saskatchewan, Alberta and Newfoundland and Labrador made significantly more than graduates from other provinces; at the college level, Saskatchewan had far and away the best results, with the other two oil provinces and British Columbia not far behind.
-This is obviously not a reflection on the quality of institutions in various provinces: rather, it is a reflection of the opportunities that were available to young graduates in different parts of the country in the mid 2010s.
-These can of course change over time: in the 1990s, Newfoundland Labrador and Saskatchewan were below the national average and Ontario was well above it.
+When it comes to graduate incomes, the National Graduates Survey shows that two and five years after graduation, the median bachelor's graduate has an annual income of \$47,900 and \$59,800, respectively, while for college diploma graduates the equivalent figures are \$38,200 and \$43,300 (see figures 6.8 and 6.9).
+However, there are significant variations between provinces.
+Among bachelor's degree holders, graduates from the three "oil" provinces of Saskatchewan, Alberta and Newfoundland and Labrador made significantly more than graduates from other provinces; at the college level, Saskatchewan had far and away the best results, with the other two oil provinces and British Columbia not far behind.
+This is not a reflection on the quality of institutions in various provinces: rather, it reflects the opportunities that were available to young graduates in different parts of the country in the mid-2010s.
+These can change over time: in the 1990s, Newfoundland and Labrador and Saskatchewan were below the national average and Ontario was well above it.
 Given the long-term decline in oil prices since 2015, it would not be a surprise if graduate salaries at the provincial level were again in flux.